About The Red Foundation

 BreedDachshund

-Oscar, a 8 years old male Dachshund available for adoption from The Red Foundation in the UK
+Peggy, a 5 years old female Dachshund available for adoption from The Red Foundation in North Yorkshire

 The Red Foundation